 In China, our independent service providers are compensated for marketing, sales support, and other services instead of the distributor allowances and royalty overrides utilized in our global Marketing Plan.
-Service fees to China independent service providers are included in selling, general, and administrative expenses.
+The majority of service fees to China independent service providers are included in selling, general, and administrative expenses.